RyogaIT/furima-29231/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_one : buyers
+- has_one : buyer
 - has_many :comments